Torch relay for Tokyo Olympics kicks off its 121-day journey - WHIZ News

 The first runner with the torch was Azusa Iwashimizu, a key player in the Japan team that won the Women’s World Cup in 2011.

-Decked out in a white track suit, she carried the torch out of the J-Village indoor soccer training center and was surrounded by 14 other members of the team and coach Norio Sasaki at the rear.
+Wearing a white track suit, she carried the torch out of the J-Village indoor soccer training center and was surrounded by 14 other members of that 2011 World Cup squad and coach Norio Sasaki at the rear.
 They were also decked out in white track suits.

 The ceremony was closed to the public because of the fear of spreading COVID-19 but was streamed live.